kumar1607/Dog-vs-Cat-Classification---Transfer-Learning/README.md

 Python: As the primary programming language.
 TensorFlow/Keras: For building and training the deep learning model.
 NumPy: For numerical computations and data manipulation.
-Matplotlib/Seaborn : For data visualization .
+Matplotlib/Seaborn: For data visualization.
-OpenCV : For image processing tasks .
+OpenCV: For image processing tasks.

 # Algorithm: